Lisp-Stat/documentation/content/en/docs/Getting started/installation.md

 If you are an existing emacs user, you can [configure emacs for Common Lisp](https://github.com/susam/emacs4cl).

+Users new to lisp should also consider going through the [basic tutorial](/docs/tutorials/basic), which guides you step-by-step through the basics of working with Lisp as a statistics practitioner.

 ## Experienced with Lisp

 We assume an experienced user will have their own Emacs and lisp